All you need to know about a cosigner

 When borrowing student loans, lenders usually check for your credit score.
 If you don’t have credit as per their requirement, you need someone who would strengthen your loan application and act as a reassurance.
 This someone is called as a cosigner.

-Hence for the same purpose, they expect a cosigner or somebody with a little more credibility or someone they can trust and depend on to promise that in the instance that you stop making payments they shall be responsible and take up the duty to pay back whatever loan amount that is left to pay.
+The lenders would expect a cosigner to have a little more credibility and whom they can trust and depend on, to promise that in the instance that you stop making payments they shall be responsible and take up the duty to pay back whatever loan amount that is left to pay.